Eddie Odhiambo: Further spells

 Odhiambo joined National League South club Oxford City ahead of the 2016–17 season, making seven appearances before signing for Southern League Division One Central club Kidlington in September 2016.
 The following month, he moved to Banbury United, debuting in a 2–1 victory over Cambridge City on 10 October 2016, and went on to make 34 appearances that season.
 He rejoined Kidlington in a player-coach role for the 2017–18 season, playing alongside his brothers Anaclet and Eric.
 In July 2018, he returned to Banbury, making 54 appearances across the 2018–19 and 2019–20 seasons, the latter of which was curtailed in March 2020 due to the COVID-19 pandemic.

 Odhiambo signed for Southern League Division One Central club North Leigh on 5 June 2020 as a player-coach.
 He made four appearances before the 2020–21 season was curtailed due to restrictions associated with the COVID-19 pandemic.
 He was appointed manager of the club in March 2021, at which point he retired from playing.

 Coaching career

 Odhiambo earned his UEFA B Licence in 2020 and his UEFA A Licence in 2022.
 He gained initial coaching experience at Brackley before combining playing and coaching roles at first-team level at Kidlington, Banbury, and North Leigh.

 He was appointed manager of North Leigh on 21 March 2021, and guided the club to promotion via the play-offs in the 2021–22 season, defeating Ware 4–2 in the final on 2 May 2022.
 In July 2022, he joined Oxford United as Academy Head of Player Care and also began working as a co-commentator for BBC Radio Oxford.
 Owing to these additional commitments, he left North Leigh by mutual consent on 14 November 2022.
 In March 2023, he was appointed Head of Football at Velocity Football, Oxford City's full-time educational academy.
+He returned briefly to North Leigh as first-team manager at the start of the 2025–26 season, before being appointed as Head of Football, Community & Culture at Oxford City in November 2025.